yupiel/thoughts/content/projects/PD2 Heister's Haptics.md

 ---
 title: Payday 2 Mod - Heister's Haptics
-description: My slow descent into insanity while I try to figure out how to communicate with a Buttplug server from inside of a Payday 2 mod.
+description: My slow descent into insanity while I try to figure out how to communicate with a Buttplug server from inside of a Payday 2 mod
 date: 2024-05-02
 tags:
   - Payday2